vinimedeirosdev/vinimedeirosdev/README.md

 📧 Feel free to reach out to me via email at viniciusmedeiros779@gmail.com.
 I'm always open to learning opportunities and partnerships on interesting projects.

-🔗 If you'd like to take a look at the projects I've worked on or currently working on, check out my GitHub: https://github.com/vinimedeirosdev.
-There, you'll find some of my works and get a better sense of my coding style.
 <br>

 ## Lately I have knowledge in the following technologies: 👩‍💻

 <div style="display: inline_block"><br>